Event Coordinator Interview Questions

 Event coordinators are responsible for arranging venue rental for events and gaining client approval for the chosen venue.
-They can work in several capacities, including through a larger firm or freelance.
+They can work in several capacities, including through a larger firm or as a freelancer.

 An event coordinator's responsibilities include: